There is no 'them' and 'us' - there is only 'us'

 Bevica Innovation invests in research in orthopaedics, movement and accessibility.
 The company also works with business activities and business development related to research projects as well as investment in property and real estate operations — all within the Bevica Foundation's statutory framework.

-The Bevica Foundation manages the two non-operating funds Bevica Fondens Legatfond I and Bevica Fondens Legat Fund II.
+The Bevica Foundation manages the two non-operating funds Bevica Fondens Legatfond I and Bevica Fondens Legatfond II.
 The two grant funds have different purposes.

-- Grant Fund I provide concrete financial support to Geelsgård School and Danish Handicap Federation work.
+- Grant Fund I provide concrete financial support to Geelsgård School and Danish Federation of People wjt a Physical Disability's work.
 This grant fund cannot be applied for.

-- Endowment Fund II provides support to give people with disabilities the greatest possible autonomy and independence.
+- Grant Fund II provides support to give people with disabilities the greatest possible autonomy and independence.
 This grant fund can be applied for.